 To set yourself up for success with quitting drinking, it’s a great idea to fill the time you once spent drinking with healthy habits and rewarding activities.
+It’s especially helpful when experiencing alcohol cravings.
 Though the path to sobriety is not always an easy journey, a sober lifestyle can be incredibly rewarding.
 It’s all about discovering new ways to relish life and establishing healthy habits.

 Here are a few alternative activities you can take up instead of drinking:

 - Training for a half-marathon

 - Writing a book

 - Hosting friends for an alcohol-free night in